MicroEJ/docs/KernelDeveloperGuide/firmwareCreation.rst

 .. note::

-   According to the :ref:`Kernel and Features specification <chapter_KF>`, no API is open by default to Sandboxed Applications.
+   According to the :ref:`Kernel and Features specification <kf_specification>`, no API is open by default to Sandboxed Applications.

 Specify Kernel APIs
 ~~~~~~~~~~~~~~~~~~~